 You’ll get hands-on learning from year one in our state-of-the-art CADET facilities.
 Students explore endless possibilities in digital manufacturing, computer modelling, virtual reality environments, a high-voltage tesla lab, 3D printing and rapid prototyping capabilities.

-Study electrical and electronics engineering
+Electrical and electronics engineering courses

 Study with Deakin and we'll help you transform your passion into a successful and rewarding career